American Sign Language (A.S.L.)

 Special functions/events: Students engage in awareness of minority issues, and attempt to participate in various community service opportunities.

-We will have a lot of fun learning Bosnian-Montenegro culture and language by watching movies and listening to music.
-We will also be reading some interesting articles from Bosnia and/or Montenegro newspapers.
-Each meeting we will bring different Bosnian foods, and share recipes to then chose “food of the year”.
+We will have a lot of fun learning Croatian culture and language by watching movies and listening to music.
+We will also be reading some interesting articles from Croatian newspapers.
+Each meeting we will bring different foods, and share recipes to then choose “food of the year”.
 Members will present themselves in the International Week programs each year and participate in the Homecoming Parade.
-We will raise money to organize field trips and meet with other Bosnian-Monenegro students from other schools.
+We will raise money to organize field trips and meet with other Croatian students from other schools.

 Special functions/events: Numerous club meetings; Participation in International Week; plan to participate in Homecoming activities.